block-hczhai/block2-preview/docs/source/developer/hints.rst

 If only one MPI is used, there is no such behavior.
 This is because the input integrals ``h1e`` and ``g2e`` are not synchronized.
 In ``QCTypes.Conventional``, communication between MPI procs only happens at the middle site.
-After this communication, the inconsistentcy between integrals can cause an artifical change in energy.
+After this communication, the inconsistentcy between integrals can cause an artificial change in energy.
 Note that inside ``block2``, we do not explicitly synchronize integral.
 In future, for larger systems, the integral can even be distributed, such that synchronization will not be meaningful.